thevolcanomanishere/React-Tailwind-Typescript-Vite-Template/README.md

 # React + Tailwind + Typescript + Vite Template 🧨

 Does exactly what it says on the tin.
+Tailwind config using Typescript for type hints.

-Some fancy animations included in `tailwind.config.cjs`.
+Some fancy animations included in `tailwind.config.ts`.

 💩